-On the first day of camp, please park in the lot and bring your camper in to check-in.
-For each subsequent day, you may drop campers off at our 20th street entrance, using the bus lane.
+On the first day of camp, please park in the lot and bring your camper in to check-in at the main (south) entrance.
 Camp Counselors will be outside waiting to check-in.

-When picking up your camper, please pull alongside the bus lane at the 20th street entrance.
+When picking up your camper, please pull up at the main (south) entrance.
 Have your ID ready.
 Campers will not be allowed to leave with anyone whose ID does not match the name of an adult listed on their release forms in the authorized pick-up section.
 If you are not sure who you have listed, you are welcome to call and check with our receptionist (402-342-6164 ext.
 432).
-If you are not driving to pick up your child, please walk up on the outside of the building (20th street).
+If you are not driving to pick up your child, please walk up to the main entrance.
 This helps maintain security during the pick-up process.